mguery/linux/README.md

 global regular expression print. grep searches files for keywords | `grep keyword file.txt`

 - grep options:
+  - `grep keyword filename` - prints all lines containing the keyword
+  - `grep '\!$' filename` - using regular expression to match lines ending in a !
+  - --color=always - highlight matched text in color
   - -c - how many lines matched
   - -n - matches and line number
   - -i - case insensitive `grep -ni "keyword" file.txt`
-  - -V - invert match, find all lines that dont match
+  - -v - invert match, find all lines that don't match reg exp
   - -l - only show the filenames of the files that matched
+  - -L - shows names of files that don't contain matching lines
-  - -r - recursive - search all files in dir
+  - -r - recursive - search all files in dirs and subdirs
   - -R - `ls -R folder-name` lists files and folders inside folder-name
   - -o - only print matching part of the line, not whole line
   - -a - search binaries - treat binary data like its text instead of ignoring it